 As a food/medical product, nutraceutical production also demands close attention to cleanliness and hygiene.
 Seals must be food-grade to avoid product contamination and to withstand harsh or aggressive cleaning regimens.

-There’s a need for better sealing solutions for nutraceuticals.
+There’s a need for new sealing technology for nutraceuticals.

 CinchSeal’s rotary shaft seal’s design incorporates a durable two-part seal mounted in a housing that lets the seal center around the shaft.
-This gives it three significant advantages over traditional seals:
+This industrial sealing solution gives it three significant advantages over traditional seals:

 CinchSeal’s rotary shaft seals satisfy USDA criteria for food industry use.

 Downtime is a big issue in any industry, but especially one growing as rapidly as nutraceuticals where every minute of lost production translates to lost revenue.
-CinchSeal’s rotary shaft seals are more durable than other types of seal, more easily replaced, and also reduce downtime.
+CinchSeal’s rotary seals are more durable than other types of seals, more easily replaced, and also reduce downtime; making them one of the best mechanical seals on the market.

 Less downtime means higher throughput.
 It lowers maintenance costs too, and as noted previously, there’s also less product waste to clean up.
 In the nutraceutical industry, there’s a real return on investment from installing CinchSeal rotary shaft seals.